 You’ve Been Banned from Pokémon GO for Cheating

 Some players use GPS tricks to make the game think that they are in a different location than they actually are.
 Others created bots to capture more creatures in the game.
-Using either will get you permanently banned from Pokémon GO.
+Using either can and will get you permanently banned from Pokémon GO.

+We’re expecting some friends lists and Lucky fixes shortly, and likely some new bugs when Gen 4 arrives.
 Gotta Be Mobile will continue to add to this list of Pokémon GO problems and fixes as new issues arrive.
 Anyone with a compatible phone can download the game from the iTunes App Store or Google Play Store.

 PokeStops & Gym Locations